DevOps for IT Girls - Deploying Like a Queen

 ✅ Eliminates the “but it works on my machine!” excuse

-📦 Step 3: Setting Up the Right Space (Terraform)
+Step 3: Setting Up the Right Space (Terraform)

-✨ Creating servers automatically (no manual clicking in cloud dashboards) ✨ Ensuring they always have the right settings (memory, CPU, storage) ✨ Making it easy to scale when traffic grows
+✨ Ensuring they always have the right settings (memory, CPU, storage)

-🛠️ Step 4: Organizing Everything (Ansible)
+Step 4: Organizing Everything (Ansible)

-This is where Ansible comes in.
+That’s where Ansible struts in.

-That’s what Ansible does for your server:
+Ansible does that for your server:

 ✅ Installs all the software it needs (Docker, libraries, tools)